 Good morning Arturo and William.

 Surrogacy options suck for gay couples.
 It’s even worse for gay couples in the UK.
-The United States is the only destination where commercial surrogacy for gay couples is legal.
+There are only 2 or 3 destinations where surrogacy is explicitly supported for gay couples.
 And the UK Parental Order process limits surrogacy to countries with explicit, supportive legislation.

-Straight couples have affordable options in eastern Europe, but gay couples don’t enjoy that alternative.
-LGBT families are limited shady programs in developing countries like Kenya, or pretending to be straight to arrange a legally murky journey in Ukraine or Cyprus.
+Straight couples have affordable options in Europe, but gay couples don’t enjoy that alternative.
+LGBT families are often limited to shady programs in developing countries like Kenya, or pretending to be straight to arrange a legally murky journey in Ukraine or Cyprus.
 Those options run afoul or the UK laws.

 Below is a summary of international surrogacy programs for LGBT couples within your $80,000 budget.
 There’s also a full discussion about surrogacy destinations for LGBT families in the Surrogacy Guide.

-Independent Surrogacy in the USA: This is a new type of program, and not for everyone.
+Independent or Assisted Surrogacy in the USA: This is a new type of program, and not for everyone.
 Instead of hiring a surrogacy agency, the “Indy” program has the parents work directly with their surrogate to manage her clinical appointments, medications and prenatal care.
-Agency’s typically charge from $20,000 to $25,000 USD, so by cutting out the agent this type of program costs about $75,000 USD.
+Agency’s typically charge from $25,000 to $30,000 USD, so by cutting out the agent this type of program costs right around $80,000 USD.
 But you should be prepared to take a much more active role in your surrogacy journey.

 Canada: After the US, Canada is the best-known option for Gay couples.
 Only altruistic surrogacy is legal, which complicates finding a surrogate.
-A client recently told me that he was on a list for 18 months for a surrogate in Canada – he was gay man from overseas and surrogate candidates preferred to work with local couples.
-If you’re willing to wait, you can get a program for about $80,000 in Canada.
+A client recently told me that he was on a list for 18 months for a surrogate in Canada – he was a gay man from overseas and surrogate candidates preferred to work with mainstream couples.
+If you’re willing to wait, you might find a program for about $85,000 in Canada.

 Kenya: There is no regulation on surrogacy in Kenya, so anyone can do it.
 The surrogacy contract is just a private agreement with your surrogate, which means it can’t be enforced if something goes awry.
 And given that the Kenya is one of the most homophobic destinations worldwide, the chances of something going awry are not insignificant.
 Programs now costs about $45,000 USD.